California Naturalist Program Spring 2022 at Point ReyesApril 9, 2022

-*Scholarships are available for this year’s program.
+*Scholarships are available for this program.
 Early career professionals, people of color, the LGBTQ+ community, or those working/interested in the outdoor education field are strongly encouraged to apply.
-Please complete the short scholarship application form online by 9am February 22nd for consideration.
-For questions email us at email@example.com.*
+Please complete this short online scholarship application by 9:00am on February 28, 2022 for consideration.
+Scholarship offers will be announced on or before Monday March 7th.
+For questions, email us at firstname.lastname@example.org.*

 – We will be meeting at the Point Reyes National Seashore Association Headquarters, GPS available upon registration , subsequent meeting locations to be provided with course syllabus

 – Parking is available for free in the Bear Valley parking lot

 – This course will take place every Saturday from April 9th – May 7th at the same time each day, specific locations to be provided with course syllabus